With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Surgery

-The main help to the patient is provided in the operating room.
-For diagnostic purposes, they pre-take tests, do an ultrasound of the abdominal cavity, an x-ray of the lungs.
-Then an emergency operation is performed.
-If the data of diagnostic methods are questionable, they can start with diagnostic laparoscopy.
+The main care for the patient is provided in the operating room.
+For diagnostic purposes, preliminary tests are taken, an ultrasound of the abdominal cavity, and an X-ray of the lungs are done.
+Next, emergency surgery is performed.
+If the diagnostic data are questionable, they can start with diagnostic laparoscopy.

 Ways to stop parenchymal bleeding: